 Each party prepares its case during the discovery phase.
 This is often the longest part of the process, involving digging into all facts and issues involved in the case.
 It includes questioning third-party witnesses, known as depositions, expert witnesses, requests for copies of documents, and other investigative techniques used to obtain as much information as possible about the situation.
 Either side’s attorney may ask the court to act on the case’s facts or provide clarification or resolution relating to procedural disputes between the parties.
 A motion for summary judgment asks the court to dismiss the case in part or entirely without a trial.

 Each side delivers opening statements to the jury pertaining to their respective clients, providing an overview of the situation.
 Evidence is presented in the form of documents, physical proof, and witness testimony.
 The plaintiff’s side starts by calling witnesses, and the defendant’s attorney may cross-examine each.
 Next, the defending party calls its witnesses, and the plaintiff’s attorney can cross-examine.

 After each side’s attorney delivers the closing arguments, it’s up to the jury to determine the case’s facts based on each party’s testimony.
 If they rule in favor of the plaintiff, they may award damages in a specific amount to be paid by the defendant.
 If they rule in favor of the defendant, they could determine liability and award damages to be paid by the plaintiff.

 Experienced Michigan Litigators

 Court procedures are complicated.
 You deserve experienced legal representation, ensuring your rights are protected and achieving the best possible outcome.
-Contact us today to schedule a consultation to learn about your options, including alternate dispute resolution methods, and for an assessment of your case.
+If you live in western Michigan, contact us to schedule a consultation to learn about your options, including alternate dispute resolution methods, and for an assessment of your case.
+Keilen Law has convenient offices in Kalamazoo and Grand Rapids.
 Call (269) 382-4818 today!